System on a chip: Power consumption

 SoCs are optimized to minimize the electrical power used to perform the SoC's functions.
 Most SoCs must use low power.
 SoC systems often require long battery life (such as smartphones), can potentially spend months or years without a power source while needing to maintain autonomous function, and often are limited in power use by a high number of embedded SoCs being networked together in an area.
 Additionally, energy costs can be high and conserving energy will reduce the total cost of ownership of the SoC.
 Finally, waste heat from high energy consumption can damage other circuit components if too much heat is dissipated, giving another pragmatic reason to conserve energy.
 The amount of energy used in a circuit is the integral of power consumed with respect to time, and the average rate of power consumption is the product of current by voltage.
 Equivalently, by Ohm's law, power is current squared times resistance or voltage squared divided by resistance:

 $$P = IV = \frac{V^2}{R} = {I^2}{R}$$SoCs are frequently embedded in portable devices such as smartphones, GPS navigation devices, digital watches (including smartwatches) and netbooks.
 Customers want long battery lives for mobile computing devices, another reason that power consumption must be minimized in SoCs.
 Multimedia applications are often executed on these devices, including video games, video streaming, image processing; all of which have grown in computational complexity in recent years with user demands and expectations for higher-quality multimedia.
 Computation is more demanding as expectations move towards 3D video at high resolution with multiple standards, so SoCs performing multimedia tasks must be computationally capable platform while being low power to run off a standard mobile battery.

 Performance per watt

 SoCs are optimized to maximize power efficiency in performance per watt: maximize the performance of the SoC given a budget of power usage.
 Many applications such as edge computing, distributed processing and ambient intelligence require a certain level of computational performance, but power is limited in most SoC environments.
-The ARM architecture has greater performance per watt than x86 in embedded systems, so it is preferred over x86 for most SoC applications requiring an embedded processor.